alandixon/Android_Usefuls/README.md

 ### Debug Log Messages <a name="DebugLogMessages"></a>

 It's useful to see log messages while running without too much effort.
-Logging code is based on the [Android.Util.Log Class](https://developer.xamarin.com/api/type/Android.Util.Log/) and looks like this
+Logging code is based on the [Android.Util.Log Class](https://developer.xamarin.com/api/type/Android.Util.Log/) and looks like this:

     Log.Info("IConnectionCallbacks", "OnConnected()");

-Display the Android Log with View => Other Windows => Device Log
+In VS2017, display the Android Log with View => Other Windows => Device Log

 Drop down the "Choose device" selector to choose your emulator.